 The turned spindle rails surrounding the area where families stored their daily bread kept the children or pets from sneaking a loaf.
 Many families kept the bread under lock and key, hung from the wall which also served to display this family heirloom for all to see and appreciate.

 Carved of fruitwood or walnut, talented sculptors would add carved motifs to reflect the country life, including feathers, birds, fruit, flowers and leaves.

-Though the panetiere was intended to hang on the wall, they were always created with feet.
+Even though the Panetière was intended to hang on the wall, they were always created with feet.

 They were designed to be easily free-standing.
-The back feet are plain, but the front feet are usually snail-shaped.
+The feet are usually snail-shaped.

 The French knew plenty about cooking with style even in the early days.

 Panetières are highly sought after for display in the kitchen or dining room.

 Today, most Panetièresare used to display special collections of china or collectibles.

 It’s an iconic French piece that you can use wherever you need decorative storage.